Geomicrobiology

 Publication in prep

 I use fluorescently labelled embedded coring to reconstruct textures of microbes, minerals, and channel architecture within incipient microbialites in 2 & 3 dimensions on micron scales.
 I use a suite of microscopy techniques including epifluorescence and petrographic microscopy, coupled with microCT scanning at a voxel size of 2.1 microns.
 We have applied this technique to microbialites forming in Cone Pool, a Hot spring in Little Hot Creek, which is the subject of an in prep publication.
-However, we also use FLEC on other targets with support from the NASA Early Career Collaboration Award and the USC Wrigley Institute on Catalina Island, and the Cnidarian Evolutionary Ecology lab in USC Marine and Environmental Biology.
-These are ongoing projects.
+However, we also use FLEC on other targets with support from the NASA Early Career Collaboration Award (thrombolites), the USC Wrigley Institute on Catalina Island (intertidal marine cyanobacterial mats), the Cnidarian Evolutionary Ecology lab in USC Marine and Environmental Biology (live corals), and Inyo National Forest (looking at arthropod taphonomy).
+These are ongoing projects and collaborations.

-Recent oral presentations about this project at AGU (Washington DC), GSA (Anaheim), and Life and Planet (London), all 2024
+Recent oral presentations about this project at AGU (Washington DC), GSA (Anaheim), Goldschmidt, and Life and Planet (London)

 Bacterial Endolithic Activity as a Texture-Altering Force in Marine and Fresh Carbonate-forming Environments